adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `checkoutlinesufo`

-This tool can be used to check the general quality of glyph outline data.
-The `-e` option can be passed to remove overlaps.
-When working with UFO files, the results of overlap removal are written to a new layer (`com.adobe.type.processedglyphs`), the original glyph is not touched.
+This tool can be used to report on the general quality of glyph outline data,  reporting outline overlaps, collinear points, and flat curves.

 ### `comparefamily`

-The tool examines all the fonts in a directory and runs many quality checks.
-It is the only tool which checks consistency and compares data across a family of fonts, as well as in a single font.
+`comparefamily` examines all the fonts in a directory and runs many quality checks.
+It will check consistency of data across a family of fonts, as well as in a single font.
 It will point out any errors in naming within a style-linked group.
-Every time the Adobe Type Department finds a bug in the Adobe OpenType fonts, we try to put a check in here.
-It is not a complete validation tool, but it does represent several years of experience of mistakes made by typographers.
+Typical options for running `comparefamily` are `-rm` (menu name report), `-rn` (metrics report), `-rp` (PANOSE number report).

 ### `sfntdiff`

 This tool does a low-level comparison of two OpenType font files.
 It is most useful for quickly checking if two fonts are identical, or in which tables they differ.

-### `ttx`

-The best way to see in detail how two fonts differ is to use the ttx tool to dump XML files, and then compare them with a good difference editor, such as BBEdit on the Mac, or UltraEdit on the PC.
-This tool was developed by Just van Rossum of LettError, and is available under OpenSource licensing from: https://github.com/fonttools/fonttools

 ### `ttxn`

 This tool is used to test if two fonts are functionally the same.
 It sorts and modifies the output from the ttx and tx tools to build a normalized text dump that eliminates differences due to issues such as OTL table record order, glyph order and subroutinization differences.
-It writes one file for each table in the font.
-A good difference editor, such as BBEdit on the Mac, or UltraEdit on the PC, can then be used to compare the output files from two different fonts.
-It is particularly useful in comparing older and newer versions of the same font.
+It writes one file for each table in the font, which can be `diff`ed in the next step. `ttxn` It is particularly useful in comparing older and newer versions of the same font.

 ### `tx`